-• Account Numbers will be masked when displayed.
-At any time, the first six and last four digits will be the maximum number of digits to be displayed.
+Payment Account Numbers shall be masked when displayed.
+At any time, the first six and last four digits shall be the maximum number of digits displayed.

-• All media with cardholder data will be audited on a quarterly basis to ensure that stored classified data does not exceed business retention requirements and the retention schedule is adhered to.
+Render Payment Account Numbers unreadable where stored (including on portable digital media, backup media, and in logs) through one-way hashing, tokenization or encryption.

+If disk encryption is used (rather than file- or column-level database encryption), logical access must be managed separately and independently of native operating system authentication and access control mechanisms (for example, by not using local user account databases or general network login credentials).
+Decryption keys must not be associated with user accounts.
 System Development Life Cycle

-- Software patches to payment card software must be properly tested before being deployed into production. - Test/development environments must be separate from the production environment, with access controls in place to enforce such separation. - Test/development personnel must employ separation of duties from production environment personnel. - Production data (such as active primary account numbers) are not to be used for testing and development, or are sanitized before use. - Test cardholder data and accounts must be removed before a production system becomes active. - Custom application accounts, usernames and/or passwords must be removed before a payment card system is placed into production. - Custom software code for payment card processing must be reviewed prior to release to production in order to identify any potential coding vulnerabilities. - Software code reviews must be conducted by an individual other than the code author. - Development of all web applications should be based on secure coding guidelines such as the Open Web Application Security Project Guidelines (OWASP) and PCI-DSS Requirement 6.5.
+Software patches to payment card software must be properly tested before being deployed into a production environment.

+Test/development environments must be separate from the production environment, with access controls in place to enforce separation.
+Test/development personnel must employ separation of duties from production environment personnel.

+Production data (such as active primary account numbers) shall not to be used for testing and development.
+Production data must be sanitized before test or development use.

+Test cardholder data and accounts must be removed before a production system becomes active.

+Custom application accounts, usernames and/or passwords must be removed before a payment card system is placed into production.
+Custom software code for payment card processing must be reviewed prior to release to production in order to identify any potential coding vulnerabilities.

+Custom software code reviews must be conducted by an individual other than the code author.

+Development of all web applications must be based on secure coding guidelines such as the Open Web Application Security Project Guidelines (OWASP) and PCI DSS Requirement 6.5.

+Software applications (including web-based administrative access to applications) must be developed securely in accordance with PCI DSS, based on industry standards and/or industry best security practices, and incorporate information security throughout the software development life cycle.